Segment-Wise Flow Matching for Vision-Aided mmWave V2I Beam Prediction

 \section{Abstract}

-This paper proposes a flow matching (FM) framework based on rectified flow for vision-aided beam prediction in vehicle-to-infrastructure (V2I) links.
-Instead of modeling discrete beam index sequences, the method learns a continuous latent flow governed by an ordinary differential equation (ODE)-based vector field, enabling smooth beam trajectories and fast sampling.
-A terminal flow constraint enforces global consistency under finite-step integration, stabilizing long-term prediction.
-The resulting FM-based model significantly improves top-$K$ accuracy over RNN and LSTM baselines, approaches the performance of large language model–based approaches, and achieves inference speedups on the order of $10 \times $ and $10^4 \times$ on identical GPU and CPU deployments, respectively.
+This paper proposes a vision-conditioned flow matching (FM) framework for beam prediction in millimeter-wave vehicle-to-infrastructure links.
+Instead of modeling discrete beam-index sequences, the proposed method learns the temporal evolution of normalized beam receive power vectors through a continuous vector field governed by an ordinary differential equation, enabling smooth dynamics and efficient sampling.
+By imposing FM over beam-state transitions and jointly optimizing beam prediction and flow consistency, the proposed framework provides a unified model for future beam prediction.
+Experimental results show that the proposed FM-based model significantly improves beam prediction performance over baselines, approaches the performance of large language model–based methods, and reduces predictor-side inference latency by about $6.9\times$ on GPU and $2.8\times10^3\times$ on CPU, respectively.